dyvenia/viadot/CONTRIBUTING.md

    ```

 8. [Submit a PR](https://github.com/dyvenia/viadot/compare) into the `2.0` branch.
 Make sure to read & check all relevant checkboxes in the PR template!

+   Make sure to read & check all relevant checkboxes in the PR template!